 Chemistry and Artistry

-Notable immediately, Baldwin and Lazar share powerful chemistry and artistic prowess; that is, like the best of friends who finish each other’s thoughts.
+Notable immediately, Baldwin and Lazar share powerful chemistry and artistic prowess, like the best of friends who finish each other’s thoughts.
 The audience applauded excitedly as Lazar and Baldwin thanked them and joked about the old disco club that once lived there.
 They segued into gentle comedic banter where Lazar repeated Baldwin’s words, which evolved into each repeating the other’s credits.

 Repeating each other reminded me of how some siblings compete similarly.
 Still, better yet, I recalled the portentously romantic second-person dialogue between Cary Grant and Deborah Karr as Nickie and Terry in the final scene of An Affair to Remember.
 Nickie finally discovers Terry could not meet him in the Empire State Building because she was injured.
 People are moved to tears in the ineffable unfolding of the scene, especially when Nickie sees his painting in the back room with the orchestra rising to the romantic peak of the movie’s musical theme.